kyma-incubator/examples/personservice/README.md

 ### Intro

 Kyma's [API Gateway](https://kyma-project.io/docs/components/api-gateway-v2/) can do much more than just expose services outside of the cluster.
 Through the contained OAuth2 Server it can also handle authentication and simple authorization tasks.
 As a developer this lets you focus on the application logic without implementing security concerns inside of your service.
 To secure our service we need to create an OAuth2 Client and then secure the API endpoint of our Personservice.
 Lastly we need to update the application connector to also leverage the new OAuth credentials.

-## Protect the Service (old)

-### Intro

-Kyma (through Istio Authentication Policies) allows to add JWT protection to your API.
-This gives you the chance to offload offline JWT validation to Kyma and focus on processing the authorizations in your application.
-In this section we are going to setup a Dummy OAuth2 Authorization Server for issuing the tokens we need, enhance our person service to authorize users using Spring Security, make the Kyma API Check for Authorizations and update the Application Registration in the Apllication Connector to also supply OAuth2 tokens.

 ### Register an OAuth2 Client